 Employee Discounts: Some large corporations and government agencies in Southern California also offer discounted, one-day, one-park Disneyland discount tickets to their employees.
 Ask your Human Resources department.

 AAA and CSAA Members: These California automobile clubs sometimes offer discounts, but that's not guaranteed.
 Know the regular prices and grab your calculator before you buy.
 Some of their "packages" can cost the same as the individual parts at full price.
-Your local AAA office may also sell discounted tickets, but in some places, you have to buy them at the office.

 Other Ways to Get Discount Tickets

 Some area hotels offer discount Disneyland tickets with a room rental.
 Don't get tunnel vision on this one.
 Get out your calculator to be sure your total cost for tickets and hotel are the lowest possible.

 Military Discounts: Active duty, Reserve, National Guard, Retired, and DOD employees can buy Disneyland discount tickets, with the amount depending on the time of year.
 Check with your base MWR for information.
 You often have to buy these in advance and bring your military ID to show at the gate when you use them.